Northern Rhône Wine Region: The Land of French Syrah

 Whether or not French Syrah is “the best” is entirely up to you, but one thing is for certain: The Northern Rhône produces Syrah very unlike other regions in terms of style.

 It’s a fascinating region to try to understand.
-Beyond just reds, there are also 3 other grapes that are a big deal here: Viognier, Marsanne, and Roussanne.
+Beyond just reds, 3 other grapes are a big deal here: Viognier, Marsanne, and Roussanne.

 “Mecca for Syrah”